laat/dotfiles/readme.md

 ## Skeleton(s)

-I have decided to provide "plugin" support in my dotfiles, the stow folder `skel`, `zsh`, and `X` can be further configured with folders and machine specific files.
+I have decided to provide "plugin" support in my dotfiles.

 Folders: